 The work involved might be field research, local community work, or teaching undergraduates in your discipline while you pursue higher studies.
 There’s a lot of variety out there depending on the program.

 Fellowships are competitive prizes, and successfully securing one often requires a history of high academic merit and also writing a killer application essay (or several).
-The idea is that those awarded fellowships show potential in their field and have the capacity to become successful professionals later on.
+The idea is that students who are awarded fellowships show potential in their field and have the capacity to become successful professionals later on.

 While fellowship monies don’t need to be repaid after you graduate from the program (so long as you adhere to the parameters set out by the organization offering the fellowship), you may be doing some work or service in exchange for the funding.